westurner/workhours/README.rst

 Events database
 -----------------
 * TODO: handle potentially frequently changing events.db files when
-* TODO: or, manage two databases and two sets of models (see)
+* TODO: or, manage n databases and n sets of models (see)

 sqlalchemy
 ~~~~~~~~~~~